 You’ve just had a baby.
 You’re in a bubble of love and contentment.
 But while your heart may be full of happiness, your body may be expressing this love in all sorts of unexpected ways.
 How many of these less-than-heart-warming experiences can you tick off the list?

-You just endured 40 weeks of pregnancy, followed by labour!
-So it’s understandable that you may feel a little tender down there.
+You just endured 40 weeks of pregnancy followed by labour!
+So it’s understandable that you may feel a little tender in the downstairs area.
 Sitting on a hot water bottle can help, as can taking a warm bath.
-Give the new bub to a family member and head into the tub for fifteen minutes.
+Give the new bub to a family member and go soak in the tub for fifteen minutes.
 Your crotch will feel so much better afterwards – and your mind will too.

 Still got the pregnancy glow?
 Consider yourself lucky.
 If not, don’t stress.
 Itchy, dry, tight and even bruised skin is all part of the recovery process.
 My hands peeled so much after pregnancy that I felt like I had lost an entire layer of skin.
 You’ve been through quite the ordeal and the hormones may be taking it out on your skin.
 Moisturising regularly with a lotion made of natural ingredients can help.